 No.

-Recognizing that family engagement is essential to student success, ESE collaborates with internal and external groups to inform and support work in this area and develop culturally responsive strategies for engaging parents in their children’s education.
-In the most recent agency reorganization, the Office of Student and Family Support was established and is exploring ways to provide additional resources and assistance to help families understand and access available educational options for their children, and to help districts and partners effectively engage families in supporting student success.
+Recognizing that family engagement is essential to student success, DESE collaborates with internal and external groups to inform and support work in this area and develop culturally responsive strategies for engaging with parents and community organizations as partners in support of students’ education and success.
+The Office of Student and Family Support, and a family engagement specialist within that team, works with other offices and agencies to provide professional development, guidance, and assistance to help families understand and access available educational options for their children, and to help districts and partners effectively engage families in supporting student success.
+A family portal webpage also provides families and districts with links to information and resources on DESE’s website about topics that may be of interest to families and those supporting family engagement in education.

-ESE will support and encourage LEAs to consider how they are engaging families when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
-We will also continue to invite districts to take advantage of related state-level initiatives to support their work.
+DESE continues to support and encourage LEAs to consider how they are engaging families when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
+We also continue to invite districts to take advantage of related state-level initiatives to support their work.
 In addition, as noted above, we will encourage districts to consult the guidance issued by USED on use of Title IV, Part A funds.

 Awarding Subgrants (ESEA section 4103(c)(2)(B)): Describe how the SEA will ensure that awards made to LEAs under Title IV, Part A, Subpart 1 are in amounts that are consistent with ESEA section 4105(a)(2).
-In accordance with ESEA section 4105(a)(2), ESE will reserve 95 percent of its available Title IV, Part A funds for subgrants to LEAs.
+In accordance with ESEA section 4105(a)(2), DESE will reserve 95 percent of its available Title IV, Part A funds for subgrants to LEAs.
 Funds will be allocated by formula reflecting the same proportion of the total reservation as was the proportion of that LEA’s prior year Title I, Part A allocation.
-Pending sufficient funding appropriation, ESE will make awards of no less than $10,000 per LEA.
+Pending sufficient funding appropriation, DESE will continue to make awards of no less than $10,000 per LEA.
 However, if sufficient funds are not available, allocations will be reduced proportionally to ensure that all eligible LEAs may receive funds under this program.

-ESE also anticipates offering a competitive grant opportunity to LEAs using any Title IVA formula funds that remain unclaimed following the formula grant application period.
-When issuing competitive grants, ESE will give priority to LEAs or consortia of LEAs that have the greatest need based on the number or percentage of children counted for the purpose of issuing Title I, Part A grants to LEAs, and will make awards in a manner that ensures geographic diversity among subgrant recipients representing rural, suburban, and urban areas.
-Additionally, any competitive subgrants will be issued for a term of one year and in an amount not less than $10,000.
-In accordance with the 2017 Consolidated Appropriations Act, of the funds available for competitive subgrants at least 20 percent will be distributed for well-rounded educational opportunities, at least 20 percent will be distributed for safe and healthy students, and a portion will be distributed for effective use of technology.
+DESE continues to offer a competitive grant opportunity to LEAs using any Title IVA formula funds that remain unclaimed following the formula grant application period, and supplemented, as needed, with Title IV-A state activities funds.
+When issuing competitive grants, DESE gives priority to LEAs or consortia of LEAs that have the greatest need based on chronically underperforming status, considers geographic diversity among subgrant recipients representing rural, suburban, and urban areas.
+Competitive subgrants are issued for a term of one year with an option for a one-year continuation grant, supplemented with Title IV-A state activities funds.
+These grants support holistically all three priorities of Title IVA, including support for well-rounded educational opportunities, safe and healthy students, and effective use of technology.

 6.2 Program-Specific Requirements.